okta/okta.github.io/_source/_posts/2017-05-17-develop-a-mobile-app-with-ionic-and-spring-boot.md

 The [Ionic CLI](http://ionicframework.com/docs/cli/) is a command-line tool that significantly reduces the time it takes to develop an Ionic app.
 It's like a Swiss Army Knife: It brings together a bunch of miscellaneous tools under a single interface.
 The CLI contains a number of useful commands for Ionic development, such as `start`, `build`, `generate`, `serve`, and `run`.

-After installation completes, cd into `spring-boot-angular-example` and create a new application using the following command:
+After installation completes, cd into `spring-boot-ionic-example` and create a new application using the following command:

 ```bash
 ionic start ionic-beer